connecting

 Luang Prabang- the ancient and former royal capital is seemingly still guarded by the spirits where the Mekong and Nam Khan rivers meet.

-Amongst the countries of Indochine, it is said the Vietnamese were the people who planted the rice, the Cambodians worked in the fields and the Lao still like to sit and listen to the rice grow.
+Amongst the countries of Indochine, it is said the “Vietnamese are people who plant the rice, the Cambodians work in the fields, and the Lao like to sit and listen to the rice grow.”

-Indeed one will feel a more relaxed pace of life in Laos today and one can also sit for hours watching the rivers flow.
+Indeed one will feel a more relaxed pace of life in Laos today, and one can also sit for hours watching the rivers flow.

 Stories of the Naga:

-For those who love myths, read more about the story of Phi Fah– the celestial dragon spirit of the sky who sent down a giant golden pumpkin out of which the “Four Marvellous Brothers” were hatched!
+For those who love myths, read more about the story of Phi Fah– the celestial dragon spirit of the sky who sent down a giant golden pumpkin out of which the “Four Marvellous Brothers” were hatched.
 These brothers married daughters of the king and founded their own glorious kingdoms.

-The present day home of the sacred Phabang Buddha located in the grounds of the former royal palace.
+The present day home of the sacred Phabang Buddha, located in the grounds of the former royal palace.

 Luang Prabang’s old town is full of precious temples or wats.